 COTMA Achievement Awards

-A recognition Award was made to The Tramway Historical Society for the renewal of Restaurant Tram 411.
+• The Tramway Historical Society received the award for the Restoration and renewal of 1881 Kitson Tram No 7

 For the judges comments view here.